Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we develop a novel closed-loop KG inference model EngineKGI by jointly learning rules and KG embeddings while taking advantage of additional information, including paths, rules and concepts.
-In the KG embedding module, both rules and paths are introduced to enhance the semantic associations and interpretability for learning the entity and relation embeddings.
+In this paper, we develop a novel closed-loop neural-symbolic learning framework EngineKG for KG inference by jointly rule learning and KGE while exploiting paths and concepts.
+In the KGE module, both rules and paths are introduced to enhance the semantic associations and interpretability for learning the entity and relation embeddings.
 In the rule learning module, paths and KG embeddings together with entity concepts are leveraged in the designed rule pruning strategy to generate high-quality rules efficiently and effectively.
-Extensive experimental results on four datasets illustrate the superiority and effectiveness of our approach compared to other state-of-the-art models.
+Extensive experimental results on four datasets illustrate the superiority and effectiveness of our approach compared to some state-of-the-art baselines.
 In the future, we will investigate combining other semantics such as contextual descriptions of entities, and attempt to apply our model in dynamic KGs.